-Andrew is currently working on three new research projects: a project explaining the ingredients that enable the sharing of misinformation and disinformation on social media; the establishment of a new £300,000 Centre for Doctoral Training at Loughborough University, the Online Civic Culture Centre (O3C); and a new book, Social Media and the Future of Democracy, to be published by Oxford University Press.
+Andrew is currently working on three new research projects: a project explaining the ingredients that enable the sharing of misinformation and disinformation on social media; the establishment of a new centre at Loughborough University, the Online Civic Culture Centre (O3C); and a new book, Social Media and the Future of Democracy, to be published by Oxford University Press.

 Current postgraduate research students